 Shaking off the weight from rejections and injury, I eventually pursued a PhD from the University of Arizona, graduating in 2021 with a hybrid doctorate in planetary sciences and science education.
 I loved my research studying the atmospheres of exoplanets and brown dwarfs.
 After a short post-doctoral fellowship, I realized I had been running myself into the ground for quite some time and was extremely burnt out from everything I had to overcome.
 I decided to take a much needed break from academia and pursue new adventures.

 Throughout my entire journey, art has always been by my side, but my creativity often took a backseat to my educational pursuits.
 The challenges of balancing multiple part-time jobs left little time and energy for painting, and the echoes of past bad advice—"you can't be a scientist and an artist"—were always haunting what I should prioritize.

 Co-organizing and participating in my graduate department's annual art show, The Art of Planetary Science, helped me connect with scientist-artists for the first time.
 My passion for painting was rekindled.
 I used this drive to learn new mediums including spray paint, oils, watercolors, and digital art.
 A more creative outlet from my day-to-day quantitative work was just what I needed to feel rejuvenated.

-I stepped into a more public role in 2020 joining social media and forming Steller Arts—a science communication platform created to unite science + art—named after one of my favorite birds, the Steller's Jay.
-My hope is to inspire others interested in astronomy to pursue their dreams who, much like me, might not feel like you fit the mold of a scientist.
+I stepped into a more public role in 2020 joining social media and forming Steller Arts—a science communication platform created to unite science + art—named after one of my favorite birds that helped me recover from my car accident.
+My hope is to inspire others interested in astronomy to pursue their dreams who, much like me, might not feel like they fit the mold of a scientist.